Pawsome Victoria: the rise of pet-friendly cities

 Writer Sofia Levin's toy poodle Jinkee.

 In the US, dogs in approved carriers fly in the cabin to other states, while a dog bakery in Slovenia that opened five years ago is now franchised across Europe.
 It might sound far-fetched, but Melbourne isn’t far behind.

-In November last year, the Victorian Government launched the Better for Pets campaign, and legislation reforms are under way to prevent landlords from refusing potential tenants based on pet ownership.
+In November last year, the Victorian Government launched the Better for Pets campaign, and legislative reforms are underway to prevent landlords from refusing potential tenants based on pet ownership.
 Although this change is upon us, it could have come sooner – animals have long been linked to better mental health in humans.